 Tegan talks to Nyssa about her recent experience with the Mara.

 Gary: I thought you said this was the first episode.
-I don’t know what they are going on about.
+I don’t know what they’re going on about here.
 What have I missed?

-Sue: Well, Gary, let’s see… OK, so Tegan basically got taken over by a snake last week.
-It was very symbolic and Buddhist and stuff.
+Sue: Well, Gary, let’s see… Okay, so Tegan basically got taken over by a snake last week.
+It was very symbolic and Buddhist and stuff like that.